Composite Superconducting Orders and Magnetism in CeRh$_2$As$_2$: Landau free-energy expansion

-Angle-resolved measurements of superconductivity in $\mathrm{CeRh_2As_2}$ have shown a strong variation of the upper critical field when tilting the field direction into the \textit{xy} plane \cite{landaeta_field-angle_2022}.
-Note that we assume the in-plane field to be along the $[110]$ direction.
+Angle-resolved measurements of superconductivity in CeRh\textsubscript{2}As\textsubscript{2} have shown a strong variation of the upper critical field when tilting the field direction into the \textit{xy} plane \cite{landaeta_field-angle_2022}.
+Recall that we assume the in-plane field to be along the $[110]$ direction.
 In fact, the high-field phases completely vanish for in-plane fields, which we incorporate by choosing $\lambda_{2}^z \ll \lambda_{2}^{xy}$.
-This is not surprising since the in-plane, nearest-neighbor contribution to $\Delta_{2}$ ($B_{1u+}$) is exclusively of triplet character, see Table \ref{tab:SC_partner_states}.
-This triplet pairing and the triplet contribution from the induced $B_{2u+}$ OP are now suppressed due to the parallel orientation of the applied field and the triplet $\mathbf{d}$ vector, as discussed in section \ref{subsec:Pauli_limiting}.
+This is not surprising since the odd-parity $B_{1u+}$ and $B_{2u+}$ OPs that dominate at large $B_z$ are pseudospin-triplet states with $\mathbf{d}$ vector predominantly in the \textit{xy} plane.
+This pairing is now suppressed by the in-plane field by Pauli limiting.
 Moreover, our analysis suggests a similar suppression of $\Delta_{1}$ and $\Delta_{2}$ for in-plane fields, hence $\lambda_{1}^{xy} \approx \lambda_{2}^{xy}$.
-That is, also the predominantly spin-singlet $B_{1g+}$ low-field pairing faces stronger suppression for in-plane fields, which can again be understood in terms of suppressed primary and induced ($B_{2g+}$) spin-triplet contributions.
-Besides, in sections \ref{subsec:coupling_out-of-plane_fields} and \ref{subsec:coupling_in-plane_fields}, we concluded that induced superconducting OPs can help to stabilize superconductivity for fields along the \textit{z}-direction but not for fields within the basal plane ~\footnote{We note that the inclusion of thus far disregarded potential in-plane ($E_{g-}$) FM magnetic contributions and their couplings to the superconducting OPs could yield an alternative explanation.}.
+That is, also the pseudospin-singlet $B_{1g+}$ and $B_{2g+}$ low-field pairing states face stronger suppression for in-plane fields.
+In Secs.\ \ref{subsec:coupling_out-of-plane_fields} and \ref{subsec:coupling_in-plane_fields}, we concluded that induced superconducting OPs can help to stabilize superconductivity for fields along the \textit{z}-direction but not for fields within the \textit{xy} plane~\footnote{We note that the inclusion of thus far disregarded potential in-plane ($E_{g-}$) FM magnetic contributions and their couplings to the superconducting OPs could yield an alternative explanation.}.